 - Dizziness or a sharp drop in blood pressure

-Although anaphylaxis is not that common, they can lead to shock, cardiac arrest and unconsciousness in 10 minutes or less.
-This type of reaction can occur within minutes of a sting and can be fatal.
+Although anaphylaxis is not that common, it can lead to shock, cardiac arrest, and unconsciousness in minutes.
+This type of reaction can be fatal.
 Get emergency treatment as soon as possible.

 A mild allergic reaction to an insect sting may cause one or more of the following symptoms at the site of the sting: